Azure/azure-sdk-for-android/sdk/storage/azure-storage-blob/README.md

     * Download blobs

 ### Additional documentation
-For more extensive documentation on Azure Blob storage, see the [Azure Blob storage documentation](https://docs.microsoft.com/azure/storage/blobs/) on docs.microsoft.com.
+For more extensive documentation on Azure Blob Storage, see the [Azure Blob Storage documentation](https://docs.microsoft.com/azure/storage/blobs/) on docs.microsoft.com.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License